usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **4.33.3\* Placement of Wheelchair Locations**

 Wheelchair areas shall be an integral part of any fixed seating plan and shall be provided so as to provide people with physical disabilities a choice of admission prices and lines of sight comparable to those for members of the general public.
 They shall adjoin an accessible route that also serves as a means of egress in case of emergency.
 At least one companion fixed seat shall be provided next to each wheelchair seating area.
 When the seating capacity exceeds 300, wheelchair spaces shall be provided in more than one location.
-Readily removable seats may be installed in wheelchair spaces when the spaces are not required to accommodate wheelchair users.<br/>**EXCEPTION**: Accessible viewing positions may be clustered for bleachers, balconies, and other areas having sight lines that require slopes of greater than 5 percent.
+Readily removable seats may be installed in wheelchair spaces when the spaces are not required to accommodate wheelchair users.

+EXCEPTION: Accessible viewing positions may be clustered for bleachers, balconies, and other areas having sight lines that require slopes of greater than 5 percent.
 Equivalent accessible viewing positions may be located on levels having accessible egress.

 **4.33.4 Surfaces**